godotmancer/SampleGodotCSharpProject/README.md

 A work-in-progress example Godot 4 project written in C# (with .Net 6.0), making use of the awesome utilities and game concepts from [@firebelley](https://github.com/firebelley)

+Shout-out to [@valkyrienyanko](https://github.com/Valks-Games) for being the first to contribute and clean-up the C# code - since this is my first attempt at programming in C#, [@valkyrienyanko](https://github.com/Valks-Games) Github [Wiki](https://github.com/Valks-Games/sankari/wiki/Code-Style) has been very helpful.

 ## Purpose of this project

 Develop game mechanics and patterns for Godot 4 using C#.